GJBoth/Masters-thesis/source/04_Introduction.md

 Other methods which don't require single particle tracking often look at correlations.
 The correlation function $G$ is actually connected to the local transport properties.
 Unfortunately we need quite a bit of data to get some decent results out of this.
 Furthemore, this assumes that the particles are passive, which is not a given.
 Other techniques requires shifting the concentration profile to find the velocity, but we don't get any diffusion from this.
 Authors **ref** give another methods for calcuting the derivative and minimizing this, its called PIV.
 All these methods are cool but still very specific.

-Last years a lot of different methods for data analysis have come up.
-We can place the image analysis in a broader perspective to make use of these techniques. consider a movie: its taken as a number of frames, with each frame consisting of a bunch of points.
-We can regards each

-Given we have developed a model for some phenomenon and some spatiotemporal experimental data, how do we know if the model describes the data well?
-This is not an entire trivial business, as the way we describe models is often in the form of a partial differential equation and the question we're actually asking is how do we know if the temporal evolution of some dataset is governed by our PDE.
-We have developed and evaluated two different methods for doing this.
+All these methods are very specific solutions to general problems.
+The basic question among all these methods is: I have a model and some data, and I want to fit the model to the data to, for example, obtain a diffusion coefficient or advection speed.
+Since most of the times a model is written as a partial differential equation, performing a model fit is not an entirely trivial business.
+In other words, if we have a model in the form of a PDE, we're actually asking if the temporal evolution of a dataset if governed by our PDE We have developed and evaluated two different methods for doing this.
 Our first method attacks the problem rather directly, by calculating spatial and temporal derivatives directly from the data using something known as image gradients.
 Our second alternative method is an almost new highly experimental method based on neural networks.
 As it turns out, neural networks have some inherent properties which make it extremely useful for fitting models to data.

 ### Structure and main questions